These garden art ideas are easy to do and will give you some inspiration for using garden decor and yard art to add interest to your outdoor space.

 It is a huge garden that is absolutely stunning!
 (If you’re ever in Kauai, it’s worth the tour price to see this garden…click here to get more information.)

-Keep reading to find out what I have learned from this garden (and others) about ways to upgrade your yard with garden art.
+Keep reading to find out the garden art ideas I have learned from this garden (and others).

 Even if you don’t have a large yard, you can still incorporate a statue or two.